Click on the course titles below to view general syllabi for Biology courses.

 BIOL 402 (3) Aquatic Ecology

-Theoretical and applied limnology; ecology of inland water organisms in relation to physical, chemical, and biological factors.
-One weekend field trip is required.
+Theoretical and applied limnology; ecology of inland water organisms in relation to physical, chemical and biological factors.
+One weekend field trip required.
 [2-4-0]

 Prerequisite: BIOL 230 and one of BIOL 300, STAT 200.